Suifeng0214/ee-class_PDF-downloader/README.md

 3. The script will download and convert the JPG files into PDF in batches.
 4. The generated PDF file will be saved with the specified name **in the same directory as the script**.<br>

-Note: Make sure you have the necessary dependencies (wget, imagemagick, and ghostscript) installed in your system before running the script.
+Note: Make sure you have the necessary dependencies (wget, imagemagick, img2pdf and ghostscript) installed in your system before running the script.

 ## Becareful
-This script will delete all .jpg .pdf files in the same directory as the script.<br>
 There is no error handling mechanism.

 ## Input Explanation